Casa Loma: Toronto’s Own Castle on a Hill

 Walking you through it

-The Banquet Manager will meet with couples once they have decided on Casa Loma and provide them with a list of recommended DJs, florists, officiants, etc. And while the Banquet Manager often acts as the couple’s unofficial wedding planner, for brides wanting even more hand-on service, a list of suggested wedding planners is also provided.
-Pegasus Catering is the onsite caterer and they are well versed in crafting the perfect meal for your day.
+The Onsite Events Coordinator will meet with couples once they have decided on Casa Loma and provide them with a list of recommended DJs, florists, officiants, etc. And while the Banquet Manager often acts as the couple’s unofficial wedding planner, for brides wanting even more hand-on service, a list of suggested wedding planners is also provided.
+The onsite caterer is well versed in crafting the perfect meal for your day.
 They offer a wide selection of catering menu options with flexibility in menu design.
 They also handle the liquor license.

 Did you know…